Grand Duchy of

 c.
 But, Schleswig remained a semi-autonomous region of the Kingdom of Denmark.

 d.
 And, Saxe-Lauenburg on Holstein's southern border became another autonomous region of the Kingdom of Denmark.

-Concurrently, the churches of the southern Danes and North Frisians began to switch their vulgate from Danish to Low German.
+Concurrently, the churches of the southern Danes and North Frisians began to switch from Danish to Low German.
 And over time, the peoples in the lower 2/3 of Schleswig began to identify with the German Confederation as opposed to the Kingdom of Denmark.
 Thus, language would become a major factor in shaping the modern border of the Kingdom of Denmark.
 And, the many causes of the oncoming war would come to be known as the "Schleswig-Holstein Question."

 Conditions were rife for revolution in post-Napoleonic Europe.
 Social consciousness and labor reform were in direct conflict with autocracy.
 A severe economic crisis in 1846 increased unrest, especially among the poor in the German states, where peasants and urban workers were hit especially hard.
 The Communist Karl Marx and others were inciting political revolution.
 Between 1845 and 1848, violent revolutions broke out in Europe.
 And, most fizzled by 1848.
 But, Schleswig-Holstein was the exception.